badinea1/Perceptron/README.md

        3. any parts of this assignment we found easy,
        4. any parts of this assignment we found challenging or couldn't get working correctly,
        5. Details on how our team functioned

-**NOTE**: For the program to run successfully, you must have input and output file locations as command line arguments (shown below).

 **LINK TO REPO**: https://github.com/badinea1/Perceptron